-It’s no joke when entering the first urban resort in Hong Kong.
-The vibe immediately changes from a bustling cosmopolitan to a tranquil bay-facing space, intricately curated to create a unique experience akin to swanky resorts around the world.
+When entering the first urban resort in Hong Kong, the vibe immediately changes from a bustling cosmopolitan to a tranquil bay-facing space, intricately curated to create a unique experience akin to swanky resorts around the world.
 Silenced by the brouhaha of the fast-paced city, Kerry Hotel Hong Kong welcomes with a celebration of space in true reflection of the Shangri-La’s design ethos.

 Inspired by Water

-The design takes full advantage of its waterfront setting with a multi-level podium space with extensive elevated outdoor landscaped gardens that connect seamlessly to the hotel’s public leisure areas.
+The design takes full advantage of its waterfront setting with a multi-level podium space where extensive elevated outdoor landscaped gardens seamlessly connect to the hotel’s public leisure areas.
 Two large Ju Ming statues overlook the communal area majestically, serving as guardians to the hotel.

 Leading to the Grand Staircase and Grand Ballroom, a 50-metre Turkish onyx marble wall dresses the transitional space in elegant fashion.
 Walking around the public areas, a generous offering of art pieces piques the interests of art enthusiasts.
 There are over 1,000 pieces of art that can be found in the property, many of which are specially commissioned for the hotel from leading Asian contemporary artists.

 Kerry Hotel Hong Kong is also home to the city’s largest pillar-less hotel ballroom.
-Measuring at an impressive 1,756 sqm2, the Grand Ballroom is ornately decorated with nearly 20,000 overhanging rock crystals.
+Measuring at an impressive 1,756 sqm, the Grand Ballroom is ornately decorated with nearly 20,000 overhanging rock crystals.

 “The movement of the water serves as a key inspiration for the hotel’s design vocabulary – a palette of mineral blue and ivory prevails the selection of materials,” illustrates André.
 “An array of major ceiling pendants – some at 8m in diameter – has been crafted in hammered bronze and rock glass, as a tribute to the silhouette of the water movement.”

-Standing inside the ballroom, it is like standing on water.
+Standing inside the ballroom is like standing on water.
 The swirls on the carpet draw inspiration from the pulsating waters with colour tones that constantly remind visitors of the bay.
-Filipino artist, Sacha Cotture has also been commissioned to create three special acrylic-on-canvas artworks titled Thermocline.
+Filipino artist Sacha Cotture has also been commissioned to create three special acrylic-on-canvas artworks titled Thermocline.
 The larger than life pieces echo the movement of water in the Grand Ballroom, as if one with the textures on the floor.

 “The hotel is well positioned as one of the rare prime sites that is set on the city’s most desirable harbour-front location.
 I believe the hotel experience seeks to celebrate the life of the harbour – from the water silhouette that has been adopted as a key motif, to the vast al fresco experiences that are created at multiple levels throughout the hotel journey,” narrates André.